What Is Mar Vista Sober Living?

 Every Sunday, local farmers peddle their products at Mar Vista Farmers Market.
 If you are interested in having a fresh-cooked dish or enjoy people watching, this can be a great place to hang out with some friends.
 Otherwise, just stop by to pick up some locally sourced organic produce.

-Design for Recovery’s sober living home in Mar Vista offers residents a relaxing and supportive home where they can make connections in a new community and begin to implement new skills.
-For many graduates looking back, Design for Recovery in Mar Vista is where they experienced a transformation and began living lives that they had at one point considered impossible.
+Design for Recovery’s sober living home near Mar Vista offers residents a relaxing and supportive home where they can make connections in a new community and begin to implement new skills.
+For many graduates looking back, Design for Recovery Mar Vista is where they experienced a transformation and began living lives that they had at one point considered impossible.

-The home’s living room and family room is where most of our residents congregate.
+The home’s living room and family room are where most of our residents congregate.
 Weekly house meetings allow residents and staff to work through problems and come together as a community.
 Residents also relax in the family room throughout the week.
 This spacious room contains a high-end entertainment system, with a flat screen television and surround sound.
 Other forms of recreation include bookshelves that offer residents opportunities for reflection, entertainment, and self-development.
 Our outside yard contains fitness equipment which residents can use to blow off steam and improve their health.

 Residents do all of their own cooking in our modern kitchen, where cutting edge appliances are available to ensure that residents can cook delicious and healthy meals for themselves.
 Our residents also hold regular group dinners, during which certain residents will cook for the entire home.
 A center island, stainless steel appliances, and a walk-in pantry make this process easy.
 Adjacent to the kitchen is our roomy dining area, which is a great place to relax or bond over meals.